-- a.
-Fiscal policy refers to changes in the money supply.
-False.
-Fiscal policy refers to changes in government spending and/or taxes - b.
+Statement True False a.
+Fiscal policy refers to changes in the money supply. b.
 An increase in government spending is part of an expansionary fiscal policy.
-True - c.
-An increase in government spending shifts the IS curve to the left.
-False.
-It shifts the IS curve to the right - d.
+C. An increase in government spending shifts the IS curve to the left. d.
 An increase in the level of output causes an increase in the interest rate.